Using the Class Store to Teach Economic Principles

 When students purchase an item, they give up the opportunity to save or purchase something else.
 There is an opportunity cost to every purchasing decision.

-- Pass out the What Is My Opportunity Cost?
-(PDF) worksheet to every student in the class.
+Step 3: Pass out the What Is My Opportunity Cost?
+(PDF) worksheet to students.
 After students shop at the store, have them fill out the worksheet to reflect upon what they gave up.

 Part 3: The Law of Demand